 I currently live with my husband in rural Ontario where we keep watch over a wetland conservation area.

-I have one published book of award winning short stories and one published young adult science fiction novel.
-I am here to connect but just as importantly to learn.
+I have one published book of award-winning adult short stories, one published young adult science fiction novel and my favourite, a middle-school humour book, Diary of a Real Kid.
+I am here to connect but also to learn.

 Moondance Film Festival Award for Screenplay Animation "The Sock Opera"

 Moondance Film Festival Award (juvenile short, suitable for animation)